What you can do if small cells have already been installed in your community:

 2. Immediately contact your municipal officials and ask them to update their Municipal Code for small cell antennas.
 We have assembled a sample code, incorporating some of the most protective ideas and language from communities across the country.

-3. Ask your local officials to pass the Cease and Desist Resolution, which calls on wireless companies to voluntarily stop any deployment of 5G technology until independent testing proves that long-term exposure is harmless, and public health and safety can be assured.
+3. Ask your local officials to pass the voluntary Cease and Desist Resolution, which calls on wireless companies to stop any deployment of 5G technology until independent testing proves that long-term exposure is harmless, and public health and safety can be assured.

 4. Grow your organization.
 Follow us on social media, share our posts with friends and neighbors, host a screening of Generation Zapped at your local library, write a letter to the editor of your local paper about the issue, and let your federal representatives know how you feel.
 Find more ideas in our Tool Kit.